Vijaygarh Jyotish Ray College

 Vijaygarh Jyotish Roy College is a Govt. aided college in Southern Kolkata, India.
 It offers science, arts, and commerce courses with undergraduate and post-graduate degrees, and it is affiliated with the University of Calcutta.
-It is recognized under (UGC) University Grants Commission (India), and accredited with Grade "A" by the National Assessment and Accreditation Council of India (NAAC).
+It is recognized under (UGC) University Grants Commission (India), and accredited with Grade "A" by the National Assessment and Accreditation Council of India (NAAC).This land of College was originally owned by the United States Army and by a private zamindar.

 Foundation

 The land was originally owned by the United States Army and by a private zamindar.
-In June 1950, the first colony committee consisting of Santosh Kumar Dutta, Bhupendra Lal Nag, Prof. Samar Chowdhury and Prof. Sukumar Chakraborty set its sight upon the military barrack as the possible site for the college.
+In June 1950, the first colony committee, consisting of Santosh Kumar Dutta, Bhupendra Lal Nag, Prof. Samar Chowdhury, and Prof. Sukumar Chakraborty, set its sights upon the military barrack as the possible site for the college.

-The college was finally founded in 1950, 2 November.
-The first Governing Body with Prof. Prasanta Kumar Bose at the helm included such illustrious academics as Dr. Triguna Sen, Dhirendranath Ray chowdhury, Nagendranath Pal, Sukumar Gupta, Dr. Makhanlal Ray Chowdhury.
+The college was finally founded in 1950 2 November.
+The first Governing Body with Prof. Prasanta Kumar Bose at the helm included such illustrious academics as Dr. Triguna Sen, Dhirendranath Ray chowdhury, Nagendranath Pal, Sukumar Gupta, and Dr. Makhanlal Ray Chowdhury.